Updated July 13, 2023

 Example #1 – The Walt Disney Company

-In the year 1923, two brothers – Walt and Roy O. Disney, founded the company named Disney Brothers Cartoon Studio.
+In 1923, two brothers – Walt and Roy O. Disney, founded the Disney Brothers Cartoon Studio company.
 Later in 1986, it was officially changed to what we know today as The Walt Disney Company.
-Headquartered in Burbank, California, today, it has become a multinational entertainment and media conglomerate.
+Today, headquartered in Burbank, California, it has become a multinational entertainment and media conglomerate.
 In the 1980s, the company started creating and acquiring divisions that produced more mature content than what it was originally associated with.
 Gradually, the company began to earn recognition for its film studio division – The Walt Disney Studios.

 - Disney Media and Entertainment Distribution: It looks after operations, sales, distribution, data, and advertising for content production groups.
 It also manages direct-to-consumer businesses, including its multiple streaming platforms, home media distribution, theatrical exhibition units, domestic television networks, and the Disney Music Group.

-- Disney Parks, Experiences, and Products: It is involved in the management of cruise lines, theme parks, consumer products, travel-related assets, and the publishing division.
+- Disney Parks, Experiences, and Products: It manages cruise lines, theme parks, consumer products, travel-related assets, and the publishing division.
 This division’s assets include Walt Disney World, Disney Cruise Line, Tokyo Disney Resort, Disneyland Resort, Hong Kong Disneyland Resort, Shanghai Disney Resort, Disneyland Paris, Disney Vacation Club, and Adventures by Disney.

 - The Walt Disney Studios: It is where the theatrical entertainment business takes place, which includes Walt Disney Pictures, Lucas Film, Pixar, Walt Disney Animation Studios, Searchlight Pictures, 20th Century Studios, Marvel Studios, Disney Theatrical Group, and Disney Nature.